4 Best Spray Paints for Wood Furniture of 2023 – Reviews & Buying Guide

 2. Krylon Colormaster Spray Paint for Furniture – Best Value

 It’s very fast-drying, usually in 10 minutes or less, which means you can do a second coat just a short time later or get to use your new furniture in no time at all.
 This paint does tend to be more on the very glossy side of the spectrum, which might be too glossy for some people and their furniture.
 On the other hand, it’s entirely possible that’s a look you’re going for, as it comes down to personal taste.
-Overall, this spray paint works well, and since you can get it for such a great price, it’s easily the best value on this list.
+Overall, this spray paint works well, and since you can get it for such a great price, it’s easily the best spray paint for wood furniture for the money on this list.

 3. Rust-Oleum Painter’s Touch Spray Paint for Wood Furniture